Turner v. Driver: Subsequent decisions

 Going forward, to win a First Amendment retaliation claim, the plaintiff must allege that:(1) he was engaged in constitutionally protected activity, (2) the officers' action caused him to suffer an injury that would chill a person of ordinary firmness from continuing to engage in that activity, and (3) the officers' adverse actions were substantially motivated against Plaintiff's exercise of constitutionally protected conduct.This standard is found in Alexander v.
 City of Round Rock, which provided guidance going forward about when an officer violates a citizen's First Amendment right to record.

 In Buehler v.
 Dear, cross-appellant Antonio Buehler appealed after the Turner v.
 Driver decision that made it legal to film the police in the Fifth Circuit so long as it "hinder[s] the police."
 Even though Buehler's appeal was decided on March 3, 2022, the actual incident occurred on August 2, 2015, a month before Turner's arrest.
 Therefore, the court held that regarding the First Amendment issue, no clearly established right existed (except in the Constitution of the United States) at the time Buehler recorded the police.

 Another case in the Fifth Circuit that followed Turner's decision was Cobarobio v.
 Midland Cty where the plaintiff could not establish that at the time of his arrest in 2012, he had a First Amendment right to record the police.
 Because the First Amendment right to record the police was not established at the time, the officers had qualified immunity for their arrest.

 A Texas Western District Court in Flores v.
 Rivas, following Turner, found that the plaintiff adequately alleges a First Amendment retaliation claim against the defendant officer.
 In making that determination, they used the test found in Alexander v.
 City of Round Rock.

 Also, a Third Circuit case cited Turner v.
 Driver as one of the cases they were joining and held that "the First Amendment protects the act of photographing, filming, or otherwise recording police officers conducting their official duties in public."
-Before Fields, the Third Circuit had previously held in 2010 that there was no clearly established right that citizens had a right to videotape police officers during a traffic stop.
+Before Fields, the Third Circuit had previously held in 2010 that there was no clearly established right for citizens to videotape police officers during a traffic stop.